Religion in Belgium: Christianity

-Catholic Church
+Catholicism

 Catholicism has traditionally been Belgium's majority religion, with particular strength in Flanders.
 However, by 2009, Sunday church attendance was 5.4% in Flanders, down from 12.7% in 1998.
 Nationwide, Sunday church attendance was 5% in 2009, down from 11.2% in 1998.
-As of 2015, 52.9% Belgian population claimed to belong to the Catholic Church.
-According to Ipsos, only 41% of the working-age, internet connected people declared to be Catholics.

 Until 1998, the Catholic Church annually published key figures such as Sunday mass attendance and the number of baptized children.
 In 2006, it announced that mass attendance for the Christmas period was 11.5%, and weekly mass attendance (not only on Sundays) was 7%, for the Flanders region.
 Since 2000, Sunday church attendance in Flanders has dropped by an average of 0.5%–1% each year.
 In the years 2010 to 2016, 12,442 people in Flanders formally left the Catholic Church.

+The “Catholic Church in Belgium 2023” report said that 50% of Belgium’s population identified as Catholic in 2022 down from 53% in 2017 with 8.9% attending Mass at least once a month.

 Protestantism

 In 1566, at the peak of Belgian Reformation, there were an estimated 300,000 Protestants, or 20% of the Belgian population.
 The Spanish reconquest of the Southern Netherlands in the Eighty Years' War prompted most of the Belgian Protestants to flee to the north or convert, causing the region to again be overwhelmingly Catholic.
-As of 2016, Protestantism represented 2.1% of the total population and 2% of the working-age, internet connected population.
-The Pew Research Center, an American think tank, proposes an even lower estimate at 1.4% of the total population.
+As of 2017, Protestantism represented 4% of the total population, according to Pew Research.

 The Administrative Council of Protestant and Evangelical Religion in Belgium is a coordinating group that mediates between many Protestant groups and the government.
 The largest Protestant denomination is the United Protestant Church in Belgium, with some 138 affiliated churches.

 Belgium had thirteen Anglican churches as of 2012, including the pro-cathedral, Holy Trinity, Brussels.
 They are part of the Church of England's Diocese in Europe, and of the Convocation of Episcopal Churches in Europe.

 Orthodox Christianity

 Eastern Orthodox Christians made up 1.6% of the total Belgian population in 2015.
 The region with the greatest proportion of Eastern Orthodox Christians was the Bruxelles-Capital Region, in which they formed 8.3% of the population.
-Ipsos' survey in 2016 found that Orthodox Christianity was the religion of about 1% of the working-age, internet connected Belgians.

-Eastern Orthodoxy

-The Eastern Orthodox Church in Belgium is subdivided into several canonical jurisdictions:
+The Eastern Orthodox Church in Belgium is subdivided into several canonical jurisdictions: Russian, Ecumenical, Serbian, Romanian, and Bulgarian.